obaidurrahman25/TaskTrack/README.md

-## Available Scripts
+## Application summary

+This is a Reactjs application to manage daily tasks in the form of a to do list.
+This application, once loaded, can run offline as well.

+## Steps to run

+1) Clone the repository.
+2) Open terminal an navigate to project directory.
-In the project directory, you can run:
+3) In the project directory, run
 ### `npm start`

-Runs the app in the development mode.\
+This will run the application.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.